Tornado outbreak of May 18–21, 2013: May 20

 On May 20, a prominent central upper trough moved eastward with a lead upper low pivoting over the Dakotas and Upper Midwest.
 A Southern stream shortwave trough/moderately strong polar jet moved east-northeastward over the southern Rockies to the southern Great Plains and Ozarks area, with severe thunderstorms likely with peak heating.
 The Storm Prediction Center issued a moderate risk of severe thunderstorms during the early morning hours of May 20 from southeastern Missouri to north-central Texas, for the possibility of isolated strong tornadoes across central and eastern Oklahoma, in addition to the threat of large hail and damaging straight-line wind gusts.

-The most devastating event of the day occurred when a violent EF5 tornado struck Moore, Oklahoma, damaging or destroying more than 13,000 homes and killing 25 people including seven children who died while taking shelter inside Plaza Towers Elementary School, which was flattened by the tornado.
+The most catastrophic event of the day occurred when a violent EF5 tornado struck Moore, Oklahoma, damaging or destroying more than 13,000 homes and killing 25 people including seven children who died while taking shelter inside Plaza Towers Elementary School, which was flattened by the tornado.
+The tornado shared some similarities to the F5 tornado in the same area on May 3, 1999.

 In Michigan, gusts from the squall line reached 80 mph, downing numerous trees and power lines.
 Some trees were 1.5 ft in diameter.
 A few trucks were blown onto their sides as well.
 Roughly 30,000 customers of Consumers Energy lost power across the state.
 Further south, considerable damage took place across Missouri and Arkansas due to a squall line.
 Gusts reached 88 mph in Hannibal, Missouri.
 One person was killed in Springdale, Arkansas after his vehicle was struck by wind-driven debris.
 Several tornadoes touched down within this squall line in the two states, none of which exceeded EF1 intensity.
 The squall line continued to produce damaging winds as it progressed eastward into Illinois and Indiana.
 Three additional tornadoes touched down into the early hours of May 21, including a brief EF2 in Mount Olive, Illinois around 10:14 p.m.
 CDT (0314 UTC).

 Throughout the day, the SPC received a total of 447 reports of severe weather: 37 for tornadoes, 281 for wind, and 129 for hail; however, some of the wind and hail reports were associated with a separate system over the Southeastern United States.